 Together with West Valley Community Services, the college was the first community college to host a mobile food pantry on campus.
 The college has been a leader in serving the homeless by offering the first SafePark overnight parking program for students and community members, partnering with the Saratoga Ministerial Association and the City of Saratoga.
 In collaboration with the Saratoga Area Senior Center, West Valley was also recognized as the first community college in the United States to be certified "Age Friendly" by the Age Friendly University Network.

-During his tenure at WVC, the District successfully passed two facilities bond campaigns totaling more than $1 billion.
-Mr. Davis also generated record-levels of philanthropic interest in the college, raising over $7 million in private gifts including $3.9 million from E. Floyd and Jeane Kvamme to build a state of the art on-campus planetarium bearing their name.
-He also secured three other major gifts to name campus buildings: including the newly created William and Leila Cilker School of Art and Design, the Feng Pei Che Family School of Professional Studies, and the Dick Schwendinger Soccer Complex.
-In addition, he procured a gift from Saratoga resident Arthur Wang that will help build the WVC Science Garden Project.
-In all, President Davis stewarded the construction of seven new or renovated campus buildings.
-The most recent, a new 50,000 square foot Student Services Center.
+During his tenure at the District, WVM successfully passed two facilities bond campaigns totaling more than $1 billion.
+Dr. Davis also generated record-levels of philanthropic interest in the college, raising over $10 million in grants and $7 million in private gifts including $3.9 million from E. Floyd and Jeane Kvamme to build a state of the art on-campus planetarium bearing their name.
+He also secured three other major gifts to name campus buildings: including the William and Leila Cilker School of Art and Design, the Feng Pei Che Family School of Professional Studies, and the Dick Schwendinger Soccer Complex.
+In addition, he procured a gift from Saratoga resident Arthur Wang to build the WVC Science Garden Project.
+In all, chancellor Davis stewarded the construction of fourteen new or renovated buildings across the district.

-Immediately prior to assuming the presidency, Mr. Davis served as Associate Vice Chancellor for Human Resources and Advancement at the West Valley-Mission Community College District.
-He set the strategy for the District’s advancement, public communication, and human resources operations for the 1,400 faculty and staff working at West Valley College, Mission College, and the District Office.
+Immediately prior to assuming the presidency, Mr. Davis served as Associate Vice Chancellor at the West Valley-Mission Community College District.
+He set the strategy for the district's advancement, public communication, and human resources operations for the 1,400 faculty and staff working at West Valley College, Mission College, and the District Office.

-Mr. Davis holds a Juris Doctorate from Syracuse University's College of Law and earned a Bachelor’s degree in psychology from Gannon University where he lettered in two NCAA Division II sports, baseball and basketball.
-He resides in Foster City with his wife Angie and their two children, Gavin and Lauren.
-In his very little spare time, he enjoys playing and collecting vintage electric guitars, watching his children play sports, and traveling with his wife.
+Mr. Davis holds a juris doctorate from Syracuse University's College of Law and earned a bachelor's degree in psychology from Gannon University where he lettered in two NCAA Division II sports, baseball and basketball.
+He lives in Foster City with his wife Angie and their two children.
+In his very little spare time, he enjoys playing and collecting vintage electric guitars, coaching youth sports, and traveling with his family.